wsaada19/block-splat/README.md

 When joining the game you will be spawned in a glass lobby above the map.
 Type /start to begin the game.
 Currently player's are assigned to a team when they join the game, with the goal of keeping teams as balanced as possible.
 I chose not to add team selection for the purposes of keeping the demo simple.
 There's a secret /change-team command that allows you to switch teams (it will not update a player's model to match their team color) and was put in place mainly for testing purposes.

-When the game starts player's can run around and shoot projectiles at other players.
-Players can pick up energy boosts to regain stamina that will randomly spawn around the map.
+When the game starts player's can run around and shoot projectiles or punch other players or if they're smart focus on coloring as many blocks as possible to score points for their team.
+Energy and strength boosts will spawn around the map and can be picked up to gain temporary boosts during the game.
+Strength increases knockback and punch force while energy boosts increase your stamina.

+There are 4 classes to choose from, easily move between them by pressing 1, 2, 3, or 4:
+- Runner: Colors blocks by running around the map!
+- Grenader: Area control with heavy knockback but harder to aim
+- Sniper: Long range, fast bullets, but a small spray radius.
+Good for sniping players from a distance.
+- Slingshot: Spray shots, higher stamina cost lower knockback but best class for quick coloring

 ## Table of Contents